Healthcare

 5-Year Rule exceptions

 In the third case, you’ll need to show that you gathered information on what you needed to do to continue your benefits after retirement.
-This includes reviewing your federal employee health benefits plan and familiarizing yourself with all the rules that apply to your situation.
+This includes reviewing your federal employee health benefits plan and familiarizing yourself with all the applicable rules.

 Cost of health insurance for federal retirees